Blackburn Gilbert & Sullivan Society

 A brief history of Blackburn

-In 1963, Bert Hyde, a well known local amateur of the stage, contacted the local evening paper, the Northern Daily Telegraph, inviting any Gilbert & Sullivan enthusiasts to join him at the YMCA on Limbrick, Blackburn (now the Sir Charles Napier pub) for a sing-along, (and please bring any scores you may have).
+In 1963, Bert Hyde, a well known local amateur of the stage, contacted the local evening paper the Northern Daily Telegraph.
+He invited any Gilbert & Sullivan enthusiasts to join him at the YMCA on Limbrick, Blackburn (now the Sir Charles Napier pub) for a singalong

 The society had literally nothing, so fund raising was a major priority.
-One of the methods chosen, selling football tickets, resulted in a contact with Connie Kay, and she became the first secretary, and indeed was the secretary for many years.
+One of the methods chosen, selling football tickets, resulted in a contact with Connie Kay.
+She became the first Secretary and remained our Secretary for many years.

 Picture

 NoteBashers.com specialise in Gilbert & Sullivan operas, but also have other items in stock including works by Edward German, Mozart, Bizet, Strauss, Offenbach and many more.
-Please check the relevant catalogue pages to find the music you are after, or send a message via the NoteBashers.com contact page detailing what you are after for bespoke material.
+Please check the relevant catalogue pages to find the music you are after, or send a message via the NoteBashers.com link above detailing what you are after for bespoke material.

-Website photos courtesy of Mikeseye Photographic and Thwaites Empire Theatre.
+Website photos courtesy of Mikeseye Photographic, Eric Parkington and Blackburn Empire Theatre.

 Powered by Create your own unique website with customizable templates.